teemtee/fmf/docs/context.rst

 or pipeline in which we run tests and so on.

 Each value is treated as if it was a component with version.
 Name of the dimension doesn't matter, all are treated equally.
-For some dimensions, such as ``arch``,  only comparison for equality makes sense.
-Note that the implementation does not raise an error when comparing ``aarch64 > x86_64``.
-In this case the alphabetical order is defined, you were warned.

 The characters ``:`` or ``.`` or ``-`` are used as version separators and are handled in the same way.
 The following examples